antor44/livestream_video/README.md

 # playlist4whisper GUI

-"playlist4whisper" is an application that displays a playlist for livestream_video.sh, a simple GUI using Python and the tkinter library.
-It plays online videos and transcribes livestreams by feeding the output of ffmpeg to whisper.cpp, based on livestream.sh from whisper.cpp.
+"Playlist4Whisper" is an application that displays a playlist for "livestream_video.sh".
+It plays an online video and uses AI technology to transcribe the audio into text.
+It supports multi-instance and multi-user execution, and allows for changing options per channel and global options.

 Author: Antonio R. Version: 1.28 License: MIT